Dipto1971/Data_Structures_And_Algorithms/Project/readme.md

 # Virtual Call Center Project

 This project implements a virtual call center with the ability to receive, assign, and manage customer calls using C++ programming.
 The call center consists of multiple servers that handle customer calls for a fixed duration and save call history.
-It utilizes linked lists, stacks, and queues to efficiently manage calls and server resources.
+It utilizes Queues to efficiently manage calls and server resources.

 ## Table of Contents
 - [Project Overview](#project-overview)